 “Jesus Christ, I hope that guy has had a tetanus shot,” breathed the guy from Seattle, as Pectoral Cross strode purposefully, without any hesitation, into the cloudy rank River Jordan.

 An Israeli guard yelled something in Hebrew and made a shooing gesture with his hand.
 We watched, rooted to the spot, while Pectoral Cross submerged himself completely into the rank, stagnant, cloudy dishwater of the River Jordan, not once, but thrice.
-He then rose, resplendent in his teeny tiny Speedo and his cross, both covered with a fine film of grey silt, and his new sense of righteousness.
-Cleansed of his sin, whatever it was (and I imagined it was epic, that sin), he languidly strode out of the silt bed of the River Jordan and joined Blue Fingernails, who had been busy shaking out a white silk shirt, fresh from the Aqaba Kempinski’s overnight dry cleaning service.
+He then rose, resplendent in his teeny tiny Speedo and his cross, both covered with a fine film of gray silt, and his new sense of righteousness.
+Cleansed of his sin, whatever it was (and I imagined it was epic that sin), he languidly strode out of the silt bed of the River Jordan and joined Blue Fingernails, who had been busy shaking out a white silk shirt, fresh from the Aqaba Kempinski’s overnight dry cleaning service.

 Solemnly, Pectoral Cross donned the shirt, then, less solemnly he struggled to get his tight jeans back on over his silty wet legs.
 Blue Fingernails took the empty Canadian Club bottle and filled it up with opaque water from the River Jordan, oblivious to the Israelis, now grouped together, using a megaphone to express their desire that we get as far away from the River Jordan as possible.
 And so, even though it was uphill all the way, we bid a hasty retreat.

 Photo credit: Henrietta Challinor.
 All Rights Reserved.

 Henrietta Challinor is a Moscow-based photographer.
 Her latest exhibit, “Moments of Truth” explored Russia in winter.
 You can see more of her work at her website: HFC Photography.